 The fractal dimension of an object is a single scalar number that allows us to quantify how compact an object is , i.e. how wiggly a curve is, how wrinkled a surface is, how porous a complex volume is.

-However estimating the fractal dimension of an object is not an easy task, and many methods exist.
-The simplest method is box counting: the idea is to fully cover the object with many boxes of a given size, count how many boxes are needed to cover the object and repeat for many box sizes.
+However, estimating the fractal dimension of an object is not an easy task, and many methods exist.
+The simplest method is box counting: the idea is to fully cover the object with many boxes of a given size, count how many boxes are needed to cover the object and repeat the process for many box sizes.
 The scaling of the number of boxes covering the object with the size of the boxes gives an estimate for the fractal dimension of the object.

 In the following code, I test the idea with a known fractal, Sierpinski’s triangle, which has an exact (Hausdorff) fractal dimension of log(3)/log(2).

 import numpy as np

 gray = 0.2989 * r + 0.5870 * g + 0.1140 * b